KarthikGovindan320/Sudoku-solver/README.md

 We're working on a mobile application that:

 - 📷 Scans **live camera footage** to detect Sudoku puzzles
-- 🔢 Recognizes digits using **custom-trained computer vision models**
+- 🔢 Recognizes digits using **custom-fine-tuned computer vision models**
 - 🧩 **Overlays** the solution directly on the screen

 ### 🔧 Two Possible Approaches

 **1. On-Device Processing**
 - Lightweight custom CV models optimized for mobile performance.
+Bit difficult though, custom cv models

 **2. Server-Side Processing**
 - Stream video to a server, process the puzzle, and return results — minimizing device load.